-Awards range from \$605 to \$5,645.
-The amount of the award will be affected by costs of attendance and enrollment status after the 100 percent refund period.
+Awards range from \$602 to \$5,730.
+The amount of the award will be affected by enrollment status after the 100 percent refund period.

 Supplemental Educational Opportunity Grants (SEOG)

 These are federal grants awarded by MCCC to undergraduate students who are U.S. citizens or eligible non-citizens demonstrating financial need.
 The grants must be at least \$100 and not more than \$2,000 per year.
 Students must be making satisfactory progress to continue receiving the grant and meet all other conditions outlined in the Financial Eligibility section of this catalog.